Henry Moore sculpture to be sold by London council

 Stephen Deuchar, director of the Art Fund added: "To sell it would go against the wishes of the artist who effectively part-gifted it to the council...
 In view of this, we believe the council has no right to sell the work and, if it does, will permanently damage the public's and future donors' trust in the council."

 However, Councillor Rania Khan, Tower Hamlets' cabinet member for culture said they were being "judged rather harshly by the art world".

-"We are not the first council to do this in order to benefit our residents and I am sure we will not be the last," said Khan.'An opportunity'
+"We are not the first council to do this in order to benefit our residents and I am sure we will not be the last," said Khan.